What is the role of Java Full Stack Developer?

 1. Exception Handling Mechanisms

-Exception handling allows you to anticipate and manage errors in your program gracefully.
-Java uses try-catch blocks to catch and handle exceptions (errors).
+Exception handling lets you anticipate and deal with errors in a more graceful way when the program is running.
+Java uses try-catch blocks to catch and handle exceptions (error) in their code.

 2. Multithreading for Concurrent Execution